 Cats are also very curious creatures, which is why you’ll find them smelling, tasting, listening to and observing things in their surroundings.
 So if you see your cat sneaking into your baby’s bassinet, they’re simply trying to figure out what is in it.

-Why You Should Restrict Your Cat’s Access to the Bassinet
+Why You Should Keep Your Cat Away From The Bassinet

 According to the American Academy of Pediatrics (AAP), nearly 3,500 infants die from sleep-related causes annually.
 These include factors like sudden infant death syndrome (SIDS), ill-defined deaths, and unintended suffocation or strangulation.